Overheating car problems are one of the most common problems a driver and car owner can encounter.

 10.BLOWN OR DAMAGED HEAD GASKET

-Between the cylinder head and the engine block is a main seal that assures a perfect connection.
+Between the cylinder head and the engine block is the main seal that assures a perfect connection.

 Without it, the engine would not function properly.
 The moment the car is started, oil and coolant would leak everywhere and the engine would lose compression in the cylinders.

-When the head gasket is damaged, oil and coolant get mixed up because the gasket separates these liquids and there canals in the engine from one another.
+When the head gasket is damaged, besides leaking, oil and coolant get mixed up together.
+The reason is that the gasket separates these liquids and their canals in the engine block from one another.